Guardians vs. Red Sox Player Props Betting Odds

 MLB Props Today: Boston Red Sox

-- The Red Sox's Brayan Bello will make his third start of the season.
+- Chris Sale (1-2) will take the mound for the Red Sox, his sixth start of the season.

+- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.

+- Sale has two starts in a row of five innings or more.

 |Opponent